Part 7 of my How to do Los Angeles series: on food!

 Getting a little more technical, California is a fusion cuisine that focuses on fruits, vegetables, and lean meats.
 It was most influenced by French, Italian, Mexican, and Japanese cuisines, although several other cuisines have been influential as well.
 Portions in California cuisine are generally smaller and presentation is more important than in the rest of the United States.

 Of course, because Los Angeles is so international and diverse, the city has lots of other cuisines in addition to California cuisine.
-Most notable are: Mexican, French, Italian, Chinese, Indian, Thai, and Japanese, but look harder and you’ll also find great southern, Cuban, Jamaican, Salvadorian, Peruvian, Brazilian, Argentinian, Spanish, Irish, British, German, Russian, Jewish, Mediterranean, Middle Eastern, Ethiopian, Mongolian, and Korean cuisines (and probably more I haven’t discovered yet).
+Most notable is Mexican, with French, Italian, Chinese, Indian, Thai, and Japanese also in abundance.
+Look harder and you’ll also find great southern, Cuban, Jamaican, Salvadorian, Peruvian, Brazilian, Argentinian, Spanish, Irish, British, German, Russian, Jewish, Mediterranean, Middle Eastern, Ethiopian, Mongolian, and Korean cuisines (and probably more I haven’t discovered yet).

 To keep it simple, I’ll summarize with this, the most important foods to try when visiting Los Angeles: hamburgers, avocado (in a salad or on a sandwich), Mexican and Asian cuisines, fusion cuisines, and tri tip.